Azure/fleet/docs/howtos/taint-toleration.md

     version: v1
 ```

-Nothing changes in the status because even if the new taint is not tolerated, the exising resources on the `MemberCluster`
+Nothing changes in the status because even if the new taint is not tolerated, the existing resources on the `MemberCluster`
 will continue to run because the taint effect is `NoSchedule` and the cluster was already selected for resource propagation in a
 previous scheduling cycle.